 Types of accommodation in Warsaw

-Expats looking for accommodation in Warsaw will find various options suited to any budget and lifestyle.
+When looking for accommodation in Warsaw, you’ll find various options suited to any budget and lifestyle.
 These range from Soviet-style apartment buildings to modern penthouse apartments, mostly in the city centre.
-Freestanding homes with gardens or duplexes and semi-detached houses can be found in the more suburban outlying areas.
+Freestanding homes with gardens, duplexes, and semi-detached houses can be found in suburban outlying areas.

-Both furnished and unfurnished accommodation is available in Warsaw, although unfurnished options are more common.
-Appliances such as a stove, fridge and dishwasher are often supplied.
+Both furnished and unfurnished accommodation are available in Warsaw, although unfurnished options are more common.
+Appliances such as a stove, fridge and dishwasher are frequently supplied.

 Finding accommodation in Warsaw

-The best place to start the house hunt in Warsaw is online, as there are plenty of property listings across various websites.
-That said, those unable to speak Polish should consider working through a reputable real estate agent.
+The best place to start your house hunt in Warsaw is online, as there are plenty of property listings across websites like Otodom, OLX and Gumtree Poland.
+If you cannot speak Polish, consider working with a reputable bilingual real estate agent.
 Once a lease is secured, agents usually require a fee equivalent to at least a month’s rent for their services.

 Renting accommodation in Warsaw

-Expats need to act fast after they find a suitable property, as the rental market is quite competitive.
+You’ll need to act fast after finding a suitable property, as the rental market is quite competitive.
+Housing prices in Poland have skyrocketed since 2022, with Warsaw’s property market particularly hot.

 Making an application

-Prospective tenants usually need to provide proof of employment, ID and bank statements to secure a lease in Poland.
+As a prospective tenant, you’ll typically need to provide proof of employment, ID and bank statements to secure a lease in Poland.
 The landlord and rental agencies will then review applications before choosing a tenant they think is the best fit.
+This verification process typically takes one to three days.

 Leases

-After the application is accepted, a handover day is arranged where the tenant usually signs a 12-month lease.
-This also gives them an opportunity to inspect the property and do an inventory.
-Rental agreements are usually flexible and decided upon between the tenant and landlord.
-Although, tenants are required to give a few months' notice if they wish to terminate a lease early.
+After your application is accepted, a handover day is arranged where you typically sign a 12-month lease.
+This also gives you an opportunity to inspect the property and do an inventory.
+Rental agreements are often flexible and decided upon between tenant and landlord.

 Deposits

-A deposit of one to three months’ rent is often required by landlords, while some may even require six months' rental upfront.
+Landlords often require a deposit of one to three months’ rent.
+Some may even additionally require six months’ rental upfront, especially for expats.

-Utilities such as gas, water and electricity are not usually included in the rental cost and are paid for by tenants.
-Additional expenses could also include general maintenance costs for the building, such as cleaning and gardening.
-Expats should keep this in mind when budgeting for accommodation.
+Utilities in Warsaw like gas, water and electricity are not usually included in the rental cost and are paid for by the tenant.
+Additional expenses could include general maintenance costs for the building, such as cleaning and gardening.
+Remember this when budgeting for accommodation, especially considering the seasonal variation in costs.

 Expat Health Insurance